JustMattDev/Mod-Machine/README.md

-Mod-Machine is a bot that can do all sorts of things, from moderation to server protection!
+# Mod-Machine is a bot that can do all sorts of things, from moderation to server protection!

+## Commands List
+- Ban